nwillc/genfuncs/README.md

 ## type [KeyFor](<https://github.com/nwillc/genfuncs/blob/master/container/maps/map_types.go#L29>)

-KeyFor is used for generating keys from types\, it accepts any type and returns a comparable key for it\.
+KeyFor is used for generating keys from types, it accepts any type and returns a comparable key for it.

 ```go
 type KeyFor[T any, K comparable] func(T) *genfuncs.Result[K]